History of the Connecticut Constitution: The Constitution of 1818

 As a result of the new constitution, the Congregational Church was finally disestablished, although Christianity remained the constitutionally favored religion.
 Newly received voting rights were also solidified, as the convention provided constitutional rights to vote for all white males who paid taxes or had served in the militia.
 With the 1818 Constitution, separation of powers was finally brought to Connecticut government.
 The word "white" was also codified as a voting requirement.
 An independent judiciary was approved.
 Both Supreme and Superior Court judges were now given life tenure to the age of seventy (this was changed to eight years in 1856).
 The Supreme Court of Errors was reduced to five judges, with each judge retaining a role as a Superior Court judge.
 Decisions of the court could no longer be appealed to the legislature.

 The constitution did not significantly change the role of the executive, and the branch remained relatively weak.
 The executive did become a constitutional and independent part of the government, however.
 The governor was no longer granted a seat in the legislature.
 He was granted the new power of veto, but any of his vetoes could be overruled by a simple majority vote from the Assembly.
 This made the veto power essentially useless since any bill would have to pass both houses by a majority anyway.
 The General Assembly retained the authority to nominate judges under the new constitution.
 This was not changed until 1880, when nomination powers were transferred to the governor.

 The legislative branch also experienced a few changes.
 The council was renamed the Senate.
 By constitutional mandate, half the legislative sessions were to take place in Hartford with the other half convening in New Haven.
 Surprisingly, the method in which towns were assigned a number of representatives was left unchanged.
 Each town predating the constitution retained two representatives in the lower house regardless of population, with the exception of several newer towns which were granted one vote.

+A state constitutional convention was held in Hartford in 1902 for reapportionment, but the proposed constitution was rejected by voters.

 Many amendments were added over the years, but the Constitution of 1818 remained in operation until 1965.
 There was also a Constitution of 1955, but it merely incorporated prior amendments into the main body of the constitution.